The tournament begins at 6:00 a.m. on June 1, 2019 and ends at 8:00 p.m. on June 30, 2019.

 - Children under the age of five are considered non-entrants and may be aboard a participating vessel without a personal entry ticket.

-Persons fishing in the tournament must have their tickets validated at the time of purchase.
+Persons fishing in the tournament must validate by following the texting directions on the ticket at the time of purchase.
 Any ticket not validated will not be recognized.
-Tickets sold on board a charter fishing vessel must be reported by ticket number to the assigned contact by 9:00 a.m. on the day sold to be considered valid.
-Ticket numbers may be reported by telephone or e-mail.
-BOATS All entrants must fish from a vessel that departs from and returns to Resurrection Bay on the same voyage.
+Tickets sold to anglers on board a charter fishing vessel must also be validated using the texting instructions by 9:00 a.m. on the day sold to be considered valid.
 The fish and angler must be transported to the Seward harbor on board the boat on which the fish was originally hooked and landed.
 All vessels and entrants must adhere to all applicable rules, including State and Federal regulations.
 All boats must be available for examination at any time.
 All charter boats must comply with United States Coast Guard licensing requirements and have current protection and indemnity insurance as required by the City of Seward Harbor Department.
 No boats with commercial fishing gear are allowed to participate in the tournament.

 All fish to be entered in the tournament must be caught on sport fish rod and reel while the vessel is sport fishing only.
 Crew and vessels on commercial fishing trips are expressly excluded from participating in the tournament.
 Each entrant may have only one line in the water at a time.
 All entrants shall hook and reel up their fish unassisted.
 Assistance may be provided only to safely bring the fish aboard the vessel.